Sitemap

 Download Paper | Download Slides

-Published in arXiv Preprint, 2024
+Published in SIGIR 2025, 2024

-Mohanna Hoveyda, Arjen P. de Vries, Harrie Oosterhuis, Faegheh Hasibi, Maarten de Rijke
+Mohanna Hoveyda, Harrie Oosterhuis, Arjen P. de Vries, Faegheh Hasibi, Maarten de Rijke